apmiller108/beatbrain/PROJECT.md

 - [ ] Filter by last played date
 - [ ] Filter by times played
 - [ ] Filter by rating
-- [ ] Persist the selected filters on the playlist record.
-Show this data to the user on demand.
+- [x] Persist the selected filters on the playlist record.
+- [ ] Show this data to the user on demand.
 Use these filters to initialize the add track search filters.
 - [ ] Selecting filters upon updating the available tracks should constrain the other filters (except for crates)
 - [ ] Add missing icons to filter inputs.
+- [ ] make mixxxStats a generic libraryData object that not only has stats but also caches the filterOptions
+- [ ] Find a better way to handle alter table operations when initializing the database
 ### bug fixes
 - [ ] Window scrolls all the way up after removing a track.
 Is is necessary to reload the playlist here?
 - [ ] Is it necessary to reload the playlist when adding tracks?
 Can we do optimistic update to the view.
 Can the playlist stats be updated asynchronously?